 Terms & Conditions

 2.1 The customer has the right to cancel the contract within 7 days of the signed contract date.

 3. Work Content

-3.1 The Works at the address set out overleaf shall consist of:For Conservatory Installation (if appropriate):
+3.1 The Works at the address set out overleaf shall consist of:

-details of which are set out overleaf and which may alter depending on “final survey” and any resulting agreed variations.
+c.i. the preparation of abase (“the basework”) for the conservatory unit you require, brief details of which are set out overleaf and which may alter depending on “final survey” and any resulting agreed variations.

 c.ii. the subsequent construction of the conservatory unit as described overleaf.

 c.iii. the removal of spoil, waste, unused and other construction materials and equipment after completion of the Works.